 Source: The American of Pediatrics, www.aap.org

+Rectal temperatures are the most accurate.
 A rectal temperature reading is taken in your baby’s bottom.
 A normal rectal temperature is 97.7 to 99.7 degrees.
 Call the baby’s health care provider if your baby’s rectal temperature is less than 97.5 degrees or greater than 100.4 degrees.
+Be sure to mention if you took the temperature rectally or under the arm.

-Put Vaseline at the end of the thermometer bulb.
+Put petroleum ointment at the end of the thermometer bulb.

 Lay your baby on his/her belly or side on a firm surface.